Alee14/DLAP/README.md

 }
 ```

-## json Settings
+## Setting Up Bot
+Credit: VicktorMS

 First you need to create a discord application ([Discord for Developers](https://discord.com/developers/applications)) to get all the tokens you need.
-This application will in fact be your BOT.
+This application will in fact be your bot.

 *IDs available on discord for developers:*